Student-centric advice and objective recommendations

 Continue to take AP core classes and other AP subjects of interest.
 Leave space for your college applications, as they can sometimes feel like another AP class in themselves.
 That being said, your college applications will likely be done by the second semester, so you will gain more free time.
 Students aiming for highly selective schools may take up to six AP classes this year.
 But again, don’t overburden yourself.
 Based on your AP experience in past years, you know you best at this point.

 In the whirlwind of college preparation, many students forget to follow their gut and interests.
 While it is beneficial to push your comfort zone, try formulating a course load that you are genuinely excited about.
 If this means taking AP music theory instead of AP chemistry, go for it.
 You will do better if you are legitimately engaged.

 If your grades are slipping, or you’re losing ability to concentrate in sports, you may be in too many APs.
-Here is a fun article by Bustle detailing other signs you may be in over your head.
 Taking an extra AP course won’t be the reason you get into your dream school, but dropping out of cross country might be the reason you don’t.

 Always consult your counselor, as they’ve done this before.
 As mentioned earlier, it is also helpful to communicate with upperclassmen at your high school and students at your dream college.
 Get an idea of how those before you have mapped out their AP life.

 Most importantly, trust yourself!
 Don’t get too caught up in the AP frenzy—stick to your strengths as a student.
 At the same time, take some leaps.
 Now is the time to prepare for college academics, earn credits, and pick up some new strengths while you’re at it.